The Benefits of Autonomous Vehicles for Community-Based Trip Sharing: Introduction

-The goal of this paper is to examine the potential benefits of using Autonomous Vehicles (AVs) for performing the same trips, quantifying the reduction in fleet size and the miles travelled.
-It studies the Commute Trip Sharing Problem for Autonomous Vehicles (CTSPAV) which is similar to CTSP but uses a fleet of autonomous vehicles that depart from and return to a designated depot to serve all commute trips.
+The goal of this paper is to examine the potential benefits of using AVs for performing the same trips, quantifying the reduction in fleet size and the miles travelled.
+It studies the Commute Trip Sharing Problem for Autonomous Vehicles (CTSPAV) which is similar to CTSP but uses a fleet of AVs that depart from and return to a designated depot to serve all commute trips.
 The CTSPAV is very similar to, and is a specialization of, the Dial-A-Ride Problem (DARP) \citep{cordeau2006}.
 The main difference is that trip requests in the CTSPAV come in pairs, one to the workplace (typically in the morning) and another to return back home (typically in the evening).
 This feature makes it possible to adopt solution techniques that are computationally attractive.
+Our proposed solution approach involves chaining mini routes, i.e., short routes with distinct pickup, transit, and drop-off phases, to form longer AV routes.
+It is especially suited for problem scenarios involving commuters traveling to a common/centralized location, e.g., the commute trips of employees of a university or corporate campus, or those involving commuters living in a common/centralized location, e.g., the commute trips originating from an apartment complex or a residential neighborhood.
+The case study considered in this work, which consists of commute trips made to 15 university-owned parking structures located within close vicinity to each other in downtown Ann Arbor, Michigan, fits the profile of the former scenario, making it a prime candidate for evaluating the efficacy of the proposed approach.

 The main contributions of this paper can be summarized as follows: \begin{enumerate}[1.] \item The paper formalizes the CTSPAV that seeks an optimal set of routes for a fleet of AVs for serving a set of commute trips subject to the passenger-related constraints of the original CTSP.